srinivasayush/flutter_firebase_riverpod_boilerplate/README.md

 ## Getting Started

 1. Add your google_services.json file in the android/app directory
+2. Go to the Firebase console and enable Google Authentication
-2. Run the flutter app with flutter run
+3. Run the flutter app with flutter run
 ```cmd
 flutter run
 ```

+## Implemented Features

+Authentication
+- Google Sign In
+- Email and Password

+Cloud Firestore
+- Adding users to users collection
+- Getting user data from users collection

+Riverpod
+- State management with Riverpod library
+- Able to access state from anywhere in Flutter application

+## Future Features
+Authentication
+- Other authentication methods such as Twitter, Github, etc.

+Cloud Storage
+- Upload multimedia files

 This project is a starting point for a Flutter application with Riverpod and Firebase.